jsong785/log_monitor/README.md

 On the high powered workstation Intel Core-i7 2.6ghz with 32gigs of ram; and SSD hard drive. (note: this happens to be a windows machine and I'm running this benchmark under WSL (Windows Subsystem for Linux))

+### benchmarks
 - Reading 100K lines `time tail -n 100000 LARGE_FILE | tac > /dev/null`; averages 36ms.
 - cd to `file_reader` and run `go test -count=1 -bench=BenchmarkLargeFile_SingleRequestChunk100K`; averages 9.4ms!
   - `go test -count=1 -bench=BenchmarkLargeFile_ManyRequestsChunk` which is the equivalent of above, but 1000 concurrent requests; 40129ms per run; or 40ms per run.
+    - on my slower machine, the concurrent tests are about the same (from memory)
+  - tests at the http layer on the same file:
+    - 52.9ms for a single request (100,000 lines)
+    - 42275.3418ms for 1000 requests (100,000) lines, or 42.275ms per request.
 - diffing the output between the linux command, and the two versions of the reverse n lines reader written (one is slower), resolve to be no difference.

 ## file reading